top of page

 Definition

-It views education not as a checklist of isolated outcomes, but as a as a living garden of discovery, practice, and growth.
+Education is a living garden of discovery, practice, and growth.

 Knowledge, skills, and values are cultivated over time through exploration, integration, and reflection.